Abdullah149081/100daysChallenge/README.md

 ### Problem - 11
  - Write a function that takes a string as input and returns the number of vowels in the string.

+### Problem - 12
+ - Write a JavaScript program to check if a given positive number is a power of two.